VAC Calculator

 Positive VAC indicates under-budget performance, while negative VAC indicates over-budget performance.

-Understanding Variance at Completion
+What is Variance at Completion (VAC)?

-VAC Formula
+VAC Formula Explained

 VAC = BAC - EAC